Settings

 By Bereket Alemayehu

 From Sept.
-21 to 28, Seoul is hosting the Homeless World Cup at Hanyang University, bringing together 500 men and women from 64 teams representing 49 nations.
+21 to 28, Seoul hosted the Homeless World Cup at Hanyang University, bringing together 500 men and women from 64 teams representing 49 nations.

 The Homeless World Cup Foundation is a social organization registered as a charity in Scotland, with a vision of a world without homelessness.
 Its mission is to use football to support and inspire unhoused people to change their own lives and to change perceptions and attitudes toward people who are experiencing homelessness.